bioimagesuiteweb/bisweb-manual/docs/README.md

 * `Crop` -- if turned on automatically crops empty space in the viewer to give a more pleasing snapshot.
 * `Take Snapshot` -- this actually invokes the code to acquire a snapshot.

-* J. The `_` button at the top right of the sidebar can be used to minimize and restore the sidebar.
+* J. The "double arrow" button at the top right of the sidebar can be used to minimize and restore the sidebar.

 ---